Wiesbaden-Erbenheim: History

 Erbenheim stands on a historic ground.
 Especially the archaeological excavations have shown how densely populated the area around the stream Wäschbach was already early in its history respectively 5,000 years before Christ.
 From the 2nd to the 4th century after Christ, the Romans finally settled down in the area of Erbenheim.
 Many Roman finds and Roman estates along the Wäschbach suggest that the Romans lived there until the late 4th century after Christ.

 927 Erbenheim is first mentioned in the document for St. Ursula in Cologne, which is also meaningful for some suburbs of Wiesbaden.
 In 1423, Emperor Sigismund granted the town charter.
-Erbenheimer Warte, part of a series of watchtowers built in the late 15th Century, is a prominent cultural landmark.
+Erbenheimer Warte, part of a series of watchtowers built by the prince-elector of Mainz in the late 15th Century, is a prominent cultural landmark.
 After the Thirty Years' War Erbenheim developed itself to an important agricultural community, in which wine-growing and sheep farming is very common.
 In the Medieval times the strong Saint Paul Lutheran Church was built in the old town of Erbenheim.
 From 1834 to 1835, today's townhall of Erbenheim was initially built as a school.
 First in 1926 the building became the town hall.
 The actual school, which is nowadays still in use and called Justus-von-Liebig-Schule, was built in 1900.